-David has funded healthcare for 10 patients in 4 countries.
+David has funded healthcare for 25 patients in 5 countries.

-David has funded healthcare for 10 patients in 4 countries.
+David has funded healthcare for 25 patients in 5 countries.

-Yon is a 62-year-old grocery seller with one brother and one sister.
-Yon lives with her nephew who is a garment worker and in her free time, she enjoys listening to the monks praying on the radio or at the pagoda.
-Three years ago, Yon developed a cataract in her left eye causing her blurry vision, photophobia, and tearing.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Yon learned about our medical partner, Children's Surgical Centre, she traveled for five hours with her nephew seeking treatment.
-On June 10th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+Rin is a traditional Khmer cake seller from Cambodia.
+Her husband died during the Khmer Rouge regime many years ago.
+She also shared that her son and daughter have passed away.
+Rin lives alone and makes Khmer cakes to sell at the market.
+She spends her time meditating and going to the pagoda.
+Three years ago, Rin developed a cataract in her right eye, causing her blurry vision, photophobia, and sometimes tearing.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go places on her own.
+When Rin learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
+On February 4th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $229 procedure.
-Yon shared, "I hope I can go outside on my own after surgery and help my nephew take care of my grandchildren."
+Rin says, "I hope after surgery I can see well so I can take care of myself and be independent."